Velocidex/velociraptor-docs/content/artifact_references/pages/macos.forensics.appledoublezip.md

   MacOS users.

   MacOS filesystem can represent extended attributes.
-Similarly to Windows&#x27;s ZoneIdentifier, when a file is downloaded on MacOS it also receives an extended attribute recording where the file was downloaded from.
+Similarly to Windows's ZoneIdentifier, when a file is downloaded on MacOS it also receives an extended attribute recording where the file was downloaded from.
 (See the `Windows.Analysis.EvidenceOfDownload` artifact)

-  What makes MacOS different however, is that when a user adds a file to a Zip file (in Finder, right click the file and select &quot;compress&quot;), MacOS will also record the extended attributes in the zip file under the __MACOSX folder.
+  What makes MacOS different however, is that when a user adds a file to a Zip file (in Finder, right click the file and select "compress"), MacOS will also record the extended attributes in the zip file under the __MACOSX folder.

   This is a huge privacy leak because people often do not realize that